pythairdrop/metamaskvaultchecker/README.md

 # Metamask brute force
-This program extracts vault data from a MetaMask log file , performs brute-force on it and extracts the mnemonic.
+This program extracts vault data from a MetaMask log files , performs brute-force on it and extracts the mnemonic.

 Starting processing in directory: C:\metamaskbrut